 - Change into a dry pair at lunch on hot days to keep skin intact.

-- Use body-glide or similar on known hot-spots before long shifts.
+- Use body-glide or similar on hot-spots before long shifts.

 Insoles & Support (Concrete, PF, Flat Feet)

-- Concrete work: Cushioned insoles with resilient foam reduce end-of-shift foot ache.
+- Concrete work: Cushioned insoles with resilient foam reduce end-of-shift ache.

-- Plantar fasciitis: Look for structured arch + heel cup to reduce strain.
+- Plantar fasciitis: Structured arch + heel cup to reduce strain.

-- Flat feet: Moderate arch support with a stable heel counter improves alignment.
+- Flat feet: Moderate arch support and stable heel counter.

-- Diabetic feet: Prioritize pressure relief and volume (width/height) to avoid rubbing seams.
+- Diabetic feet: Prioritize pressure relief and avoid seam rubbing.

 Lacing Techniques (Quick Fixes for Fit)

-- Heel-lock (runner’s loop): Locks the rearfoot to stop heel lift on ladders.
+- Heel-lock (runner’s loop): Locks rearfoot, stops heel lift on ladders.

-- Window lacing: Creates a gap over a tender spot on the instep.
+- Window lacing: Gaps over a tender instep spot.

 Work Boot Sizing Chart (Men’s)